Some of America’s wealthiest hospital systems ended up even richer, thanks to federal bailouts

 Some hospital executives attributed their surpluses to their aggressive cost-cutting measures.

 NYU Langone Health, for instance, received $461 million in relief funds, which covered about a third of its pandemic-related losses, said Daniel Widawsky, chief financial officer.
-Another third of Langone’s losses were absorbed by the record-high financial performance in the months before the pandemic, he said, and prompt cost control addressed the rest.
+Another third of Langone’s losses was absorbed by the record-high financial performance in the months before the pandemic, he said, and prompt cost control addressed the rest.

 Widawsky said that at the beginning of March Langone canceled travel, froze hiring, paused construction and stopped discretionary purchases.
 “The first three days in March, we locked down spending,” he said.
 “If they wanted to buy a pencil, they had to call me.”
 Langone ended its fiscal year in August with $208 million in net income, and recorded a $136 million surplus in the final quarter of 2020, or 5.5 percent.
 Earlier this year, two credit agencies upgraded their outlook on Langone from stable to positive.